 Either way, I knew from the early days of appeal after appeal that I would never be able to rely on that money.
 And that wasn’t new news for me.
 After all, I had run a successful blog for 5 years that supported our family.

 So instead of waiting for an improbable payday, I took control of my own circumstances.
-In the last 3 years, I have managed to save a substantial amount of savings while 100% financially supporting my kids.
+In the last 5 years, I’ve taken professional travel blogging next level, and Explore with Erin has taken off and I managed to save a substantial amount of savings and buy a house while 100% financially supporting my kids.

 Well, that’s a lie.
 My parents have been the second parent to my children emotionally and financially.
 I will never be able to repay them.